DiamondLightSource/ulims-json-schemas/docs/common_issues.md

 moving in the schema root requires every $ref in every version to be updated to the new path.
 Build order is important for schema.

-#### Example fix
-Error occurs on `npm run build-new schemas/examples/advanced/current.json` if the $ref is `schemas/examples/basic/1.0.2` so expecting to find a 1.0.2.json file.
-Looking at basic schema folder can see a build of release 1.0.1 was done `npm run build-new schemas/examples/basic/current.json` and that current file shows its $id ending with 1.0.1 and file 1.0.1.json exists.
-So, typo on the point number?
-But, if basic $id ended with 1.0.2 a build is needed.
-Build basic first or run `build-all` twice with issue disappearing on 2nd run.

-> [!CAUTION] Alter $id on advanced schema before build
-> Say, advanced/1.0.0 is used by M applications who need
-> it for N years.
-The **first edit** before altering
-> the $ref value and doing a build (which caused this error),
-> should have been to update its $id so advanced/1.0.1 will
-> contain changes (ie. use a newer version of basic).
-If build
-> overwrote files for advanced 1.0.0 then undo those changes.

 </details>